 With ParentShield on the EE network you get the EE SIM Only deal and coverage, plus all the unique features and benefits that only come with ParentShield.
 For a video walkthrough of the features provided by ParentShield’s powerful Portal see the Parentshield Portal Guide page.

 Many people love EE for its outstanding coverage.
-The Network taunts the others with its boast of ‘network envy’ but if you have a roaming SIM, you can get the outstanding coverage of EE and on top the combined coverage of ALL the networks.
+The Network taunts the others with its boast of ‘network envy’ and in some areas – justifiably too.
+But to say you can always get a connection on EE would be a massive exaggeration!
+But, if you have a roaming SIM, you can get the outstanding coverage of EE and on top the combined coverage of ALL the networks.
 The results are simply stunning.

 EE is a brand within the BT Group so you can be sure it’s well connected and, as far as we’re concerned – EE’s network reliability is the one to match.